Secure Global Desktop 4.31 Administration Guide > Clients and webtops > Working with the Sun Secure Global Desktop Client

 The Secure Global Desktop Client also supports the command line arguments available in versions 4.2x or earlier of Secure Global Desktop:

--loginurl url
+-loginurl URL

 -server server